 What are acidosis and alkalosis?

-Metabolism generates large quantities of acids that must be neutralized and/or eliminated to maintain pH balance.
+Normal body functions and metabolism generate large quantities of acids that must be neutralized and/or eliminated to maintain blood pH balance.
 Most of the acid is carbonic acid, which is created from carbon dioxide (CO2) and water.
 Lesser quantities of lactic acid, ketoacids, and other organic acids are also produced.

 Buffering systems that resist changes in pH also contribute to the regulation of acid and base concentrations.
 The main buffers in blood are hemoglobin (in red blood cells), plasma proteins, bicarbonate, and phosphates.